nvl(val1,

 LONG Character Type

-When copying table, use TO_LOB function:
+table, use TO_LOB function:

 CREATE TABLE new_table (col1, lob_col CLOB);